Infection and immunity

 We address questions related to the origins and mechanisms of antibiotic resistance, disease epidemiology and evolution.

-- host behaviour and disease transmission
+- Host behaviour and disease transmission

-- bacterial stress responses
+- Microbial stress responses and signal transduction

-- non-coding RNAs and fine-tuning of bacterial physiology
+- Non-coding RNAs and fine-tuning of bacterial physiology

 There are opportunities for postgraduate research throughout our group.
 Interested students are encouraged to contact academic staff directly or check our PhD projects on FindAPhD.com.